stamps/temporal_misinformation_mitigation/README.md

 ********************************************************************************************************

-Examples on a toy network: find seed set having 2 seed nodes on the graph network.txt:
+Examples on a toy network: find seed set having 2 seed nodes on the graph network.txt.

 The sample network network.txt, in this case, contains only 4 nodes and 4 edges and is formated as follows: